-Duart Castle is the ancestral home of all Macleans and is always welcomes those who wish to enjoy a visit.
-Closer to home, you can usually find a Clan Maclean tent at any number of Highland Games around the world where you're also welcome to stop in and get to know a few new cousins.
+Duart Castle is the ancestral home of the vast majority of Macleans and is always welcomes those who wish to enjoy a visit home, as is nearby Moy Castle.
+You can usually find a Clan Maclean tent at any number of Highland Games around the world where you’re also welcome to stop in and get to know a few new cousins.

 A World Wide Family

 There are conservatively 308,000 Maclean families in 132 countries around the world.1 Sir Fitzroy Maclean said in his book, The Isles of the Sea that

 the clan had its foundation first and foremost in the deeply rooted Celtic principle of kindness, a mixture of kinship and long tradition, stronger than any written law.
 As Macleans spread across the globe, the value of kinship is passed down through the generations.
 Wherever Macleans find themselves and their cousins, there is a distinct feeling of family and friendship, what Sir Fitzroy described as “kindness.”